Betty Pino

-Betty Pino, born Beatriz Pino and also known as La Reina de la Radio (b.
-21 April 1948 – d.
-7 August 2013), was an Ecuadorian radio host and announcer.
+Betty Pino, born Beatriz Pino and also known as La Reina de la Radio (21 April 1948 – 7 August 2013), was an Ecuadorian radio host and announcer.

 Biography

 Betty Pino was born in Ancón, Ecuador on 21 April 1948, but grew up, went to school, and worked in Quito.
 From an early age, Pino had an interest in radio and it became her dream to become an internationally recognized radio star.
 At 14, she made her first foray into radio at a local station in Quito.
 Around this time, Pino and her family immigrated to the United States of America and she found work as a maid in a luxury hotel and at a cafe.
 In 1973, Pino landed a job as a receptionist at a radio station in Miami, Florida and the next year became the city's first female DJ for WCMQ-FM.